The Continuous Tensor Abstraction: Where Indices are Real: Case Studies

-Figure~\ref{fig:kpconv} provides an implementation of KPConv described within the continuous tensor abstraction.
-The \texttt{Input} is a 4-dimensional tensor, with the first three dimensions containing the positions of points $p_i$, and the fourth dimension corresponding to the features $f_i \in \mathbb{R}^{C{in}}$.
-Similarly, the 5-dimensional continuous tensor \texttt{Kernel} includes three dimensions for the positions of kernel points $\tilde{p}_k$ and the remaining two dimensions for features $W_k \in \mathbb{R}^{C{in} \times C_{out}}$.

-Lines 2-3 iterate solely over a region of interest, encompassing the pinpoints in \texttt{Mask} for which convolution is desired.
-Lines 6-7 and Lines 10-11 involve the iteration over input points and kernel points within the neighborhoods $B_{x,R}$ and $B_{(p_i-x), \sigma}$, respectively.
-Finally, Lines 14-16 perform the convolution between input and kernel features with interpolation weights.
-In Line 15 (\texttt{c} and \texttt{m}), both input and kernel features are iterated discretely, like in the traditional dense tensor programming model.
-With our continuous tensor abstraction, KPConv is succinctly and clearly described in 16 lines of code, while PyTorch requires 2,330 lines of code, including the ball query search library~\cite{nanoflann}.
+Figure~\ref{fig:kpconv} shows how KPConv, represented in 2D for simplicity, can be formulated within continuous tensor expression.
+In Figure~\ref{fig:conva}, KPConv performs convolutions selectively on specific points, marked by a binary mask, $Mask$.
+For each masked point, the neighboring input points, $In_{x+r,y+s}$, within a radius $R_1$ are gathered and convolved with a continuously varying weight, $Weight_{r,s}$, which depends on the relative position of each neighboring point.
+The radius-constrained region is indicated by $Circle_{r,s}$, which determines which neighboring points are gathered.

+As shown in Figure~\ref{fig:convb}, the continuous weight $Weight_{r,s}$ is defined by interpolating values at fixed set of "kernel points" within a radius $R_2$.
+This interpolation is distance-based, relying only on kernel points within the radius.
+Notably, the interpolated weight $Weight_{r,s}$ is not a piecewise-constant, but is evaluated only on pinpoints selected by the mask $Mask_{x,y}$ in the main convolution.

+By using continuous tensor abstraction, complex point cloud convolutions that are challenging to implement in traditional tensor programming models can be expressed in a simplified manner.
+In contrast, the original PyTorch implementation of KPConv requires 2,330 lines of code, including dependencies for neighborhood search libraries~\cite{nanoflann}.
+With our abstraction, users can specify the whole KPConv operation as a single Einsum:

+where $m$ and $c$ are indices for the output and input channels, respectively, along with the traversal order of indices and the choice of storage format.

 Figure~\ref{fig:pconveval} presents the experimental results comparing our generated code with the PyTorch implementation of KPConv.
 In Figure~\ref{fig:pconvevala}, the elapsed time of each KPConv layer in the 3D shape classification model architecture using the ModelNet40~\cite{modelnet} dataset is shown.
 In the initial layers (layers 1-6), our code either outperforms or matches the performance of the PyTorch implementation.
-However, starting from layer 7, the PyTorch implementation outperforms our generated code.
-In contrast to our code in Figure~\ref{fig:kpconv}, where we perform (1) ball query searches (Lines 6-11) and (2) dense feature multiplication on the fly (Lines 14-16) within a single nested for loop, the PyTorch implementation separates these two components.
-It first creates a large dense tensor, which comprises all the neighbor features collected through a ball search query library, and subsequently applies well-optimized dense BLAS routines to this large dense tensor.
+However, starting from layer 7, PyTorch begins to outperform our generated code.